forward-free-world/post-reader/README.md

 #### Via Terraform

 A sample set of terraform scripts can be found at the `/terraform` location.
-The sample terraform scripts are configured to deploy to AWS.
-Update and use as per your cloud provider and CI/CD framework accordingly.

-See other section below as well.
+The sample ter## Things to do

+- [ ] Better Youtube scraping
+- [ ] Process relative image url's correctly
+- [ ] Launch page on AI toggle
+- [ ] Persist toggle preference

 #### Other